top of page

 What is a cross-border supply of work?

-A short-term Schengen visa under Section 19 of the Employment Ordinance can be issued if the supplier is located abroad, is also the manufacturer of the product, and the product involves machinery, equipment, or IT programs.
+A short-term Schengen visa under Section 19 of the Employment Ordinance can be issued if the supplier is located abroad, is also the manufacturer of the product, and the product involves machinery, equipment, or IT software.
 Employees are only permitted to perform specific activities (e.g., assembly, maintenance, training), and a proper notification must be submitted to the Federal Employment Agency.

 6. Conclusion

 Cross-border work and delivery contracts are a central component of international business, particularly in industry, mechanical engineering, and the IT sector.
-Compliance with immigration and visa regulations is crucial for the legally compliant implementation of such projects.
-Short-term assembly assignments can be carried out with a Schengen visa under the conditions of Section 19 of the Employment Ordinance (BeschV), provided the manufacturer is also the supplier and the Federal Employment Agency is duly notified.
+Compliance with migration and visa regulations is crucial for the legally compliant implementation of such projects.
+Short-term assembly assignments can be carried out with a Schengen visa under the conditions of Section 19 of the Employment Regulations (BeschV), provided the manufacturer is also the supplier and the Federal Employment Agency is properly notified.
 Stricter requirements apply to long-term assignments, particularly to ensure fair working conditions.
 Companies should therefore review the legal framework early on to avoid illegal employment and implement projects efficiently.

 bottom of page